rasdani/reasoning-gym/GALLERY.md

 Metadata: {'numbers': [74, 48, 56, 66], 'target': 132, 'expression': '66 - 56 + 74 + 48'}

 Example 3:
-Question: Using the numbers 5, 41, 38, 81, 14, create an expression that equals 450.
+Question: Using all the numbers 5, 41, 38, 81, 14, create an expression that equals 450.
 You can only use each number once.

 Final answer format instructions:
 1. Provide your solution as a arithmetic expression (no '=' sign).
 2. Do not include the target number in the expression.